 8,868' - Cascades Mountain Range, WA.

-This climb is open to all physically fit enthusiastic novices, beginners, and advance climbers.
-Prior experience with backpacking and camping is highly recommended.
+This climb is open to all physically fit climbers with prior experience backpacking and camping in mountain environments.
 Climbers will be expected to train for the climb and be able to carry a 50-pound pack for extended periods.